Skip to content

 The number of neighbor cells to consider along each lattice direction.

-If set to None, all neighbor cells are considered.
+If set to None, all neighbor cells present in the Hamiltonian input file are considered.
 A neighbor_cell_cutoff of zero means that only the unit cell itself is considered.
-Along the transport direction, at least one neighboring cell must be included.

 If more neighbor cells are requested than present in the input Hamiltonian, a ValueError is raised.